okta/okta.github.io/_source/_posts/2018-10-31-jwts-with-java.md

 **Don't forget:** cryptographic signatures do not provide confidentiality; they are simply a way of detecting tampering with a JWT, and unless a JWT is specifically encrypted, they are publicly visible.
 The signature simply provides a secure way of verifying the contents.

 Great.
 Got it?
 Now you need to make a token with JJWT!
-For this tutorial we're using an existing JWT library.
-[Java JWT](https://github.com/jwtk/jjwt) (a.k.a., JJWT). was created by [Les Hazlewood](https://twitter.com/lhazlewood) (lead committer to Apache Shiro, former co-founder and CTO at Stormpath, and currently Okta's very own Senior Architect), JJWT is a Java library that simplifies JWT creation and verification.
+For this tutorial, we're using an existing JWT library.
+[Java JWT](https://github.com/jwtk/jjwt) (a.k.a., JJWT) was created by [Les Hazlewood](https://twitter.com/lhazlewood) (lead committer to Apache Shiro, former co-founder and CTO at Stormpath, and currently Okta’s very own Senior Architect), JJWT is a Java library that simplifies JWT creation and verification.
 It is based exclusively on the [JWT](https://tools.ietf.org/html/rfc7519), [JWS](https://tools.ietf.org/html/rfc7515), [JWE](https://tools.ietf.org/html/rfc7516), [JWK](https://tools.ietf.org/html/rfc7517) and [JWA](https://tools.ietf.org/html/rfc7518) RFC specifications and open source under the terms of the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
 The library also adds some nice features to the spec, such as JWT compression and claims enforcement.

 ## Generate a Token in Java